 One where there were fewer people and fewer roles to play.

-Perhaps he would let Steve pick a place and see into how much trouble Captain America could get him in his downtime.
+Perhaps he would let Steve pick a place and find out into how much trouble Captain America could get him in his downtime.
 He had a feeling that both Tony Stark and Iron Man would get their fair share of adventure.

 He couldn’t wait.